What is SharePoint?

-Users looking to integrate new features will run into some implications as the obsolete version of SharePoint will have compatibility issues.
-The best approach is to switch over to SharePoint Online or upgrade to SharePoint 2019.
+Users looking to integrate new features will run into some implications, as the obsolete version of SharePoint will have compatibility issues.
+The best approach is to switch to SharePoint Online or upgrade to SharePoint 2019.

 It is important to make migration/upgrade weeks (or even months) in advance of the SharePoint 2013 end-of-life date in April because SharePoint offers a variety of customized features that can take some time to switch over to a new platform completely.

 For those planning to remain on the SharePoint framework, the preferred approach is to migrate over to SharePoint Online before the SharePoint 2013 end-of-support date.